-Chicago 10 (2008) Trailer
+Chicago 10 Trailer (2008)

 As one of the seminal political events of the 1960s, the Chicago Seven trial seems to come from another era, but filmmaker Brett Morgan, in his third return to the Sundance Film Festival, has created a film that is much more than a look back.
 Indeed Chicago 10 takes a stylized, innovative approach that gives contemporary history a forced perspective.
 He boldly mixes original animation with extraordinary archival footage to explore the buildup to and unraveling of the infamous conspiracy trial.
-Set to the music of revolution then and now, Chicago 10 is a parable of hope, courage, and challenge as it portrays the struggle of young Americans attempting to confront an oppressive and armed government
+Set to the music of revolution then and now, Chicago 10 is a parable of hope, courage, and challenge as it portrays the struggle of young Americans attempting to confront an oppressive and armed government…their own.

 The 1968 Democratic Convention was a watershed event in the ongoing opposition to the Vietnam War.
 Protestors clashed with Chicago police, and the ensuing battles were witnessed live on television.
 In an effort to find a scapegoat, eight protestors were charged.
 The trial became a circus, and the abuse of individual liberties made this event one of the era's most significant.